Trump's Truth Social shares are plunging again, erasing billions of dollars in value

 The board is made up of people Trump knows well, including his son, Donald J. Trump Jr., and former administration officials.

-Analysts had cautioned that Trump Media shares were were trading completely divorced from its actual financial health.
+Analysts had cautioned that Trump Media shares were trading completely divorced from its actual financial health.

 But shares are being sustained by thousands of individual investors, many who are believed to be strong Trump supporters.